paresmarc/MDEF/docs/Term2/17-Research Trip.md

 Capturing El Hierro wild textures

-— How we perceive textures? and how can they be translated to digital?
+— How do we perceive textures? and how can they be translated to digital?

 — How does digitalization enhance our interaction with textures?